 A practical study of the design and development of Web sites, covering design principles, authoring applications, authoring languages, hypermedia, techniques for user interactivity, and Web programming.
 The practical component gives hands-on experience with each of these topics and introduces scripting with JavaScript; these lab exercises provide the expertise to complete, as a course project, a Web site presenting an advanced aspect of Web technology that the student researches.
 Every semester.
 Prerequisite: Grade of C or better in COSC 120 or permission of the instructor.

 COSC 331 Fundamentals of Computer Networks

-3 cr
+3 cr.

-An introduction to computer networking from the perspective of the Open Systems Interconnection (OSI) Reference Model.
-Topics to include the physical layer, the data link layer, the medium access control sublayer, the network layer, the transport layer, the application layer, and network security.
+Introduction to computer networking using TCP/IP protocol suite.
+Topics include application layer, transport layer, network layer, data link layer, physical layer, and socket programming.
 Every semester.
-Prerequisites: MATH 236 and a grade of C or better in COSC 240
+Prerequisite: COSC 241.

 COSC 335 Network Architecture Design

 3 cr.